 The 2021 MLB Draft will be held later than normal this season, from July 11-13, as baseball times up its premier amateur event with the College World Series and new minor league landscape.
-After a five-round draft in 2020, this summer's draft is expected to last 20 rounds and will be held in Atlanta after years of being held from MLB Network Studios in Secaucus, New Jersey.

 Each of the last three No. 1 overall draft picks has come from college (Spencer Torkelson, Adley Rutschmann, and Casey Mize), and odds are that the streak will continue.
 Vanderbilt pitchers Kumar Rocker and Jack Leiter, as well as Miami catcher Adrian Del Castillo, are the early favorites to go 1-1.